-Each year approximately 2,000 students from around the national participate in NSE.
+Each year approximately 1,700 students from around the nation participate in NSE.
 They continue to make progress toward home campus degree programs while studying in new places, meeting new people, and enrolling in specialized courses or unique academic options which may not be available on their home campuses.

 Exchange participation is a privilege, not a right.
 Listed below are the minimum requirements for NSE participation.

 - Full-time enrollment at CSU in the semester prior to exchange

 - Cumulative 2.5 GPA (4.0 scale) or better

 - Good standing (academic, personal, and financial)

 There may be additional requirements and/or restrictions imposed by your host campus.
-You can learn of these from your campus NSE coordinator and from the website of NSE.
+You can learn of these from your campus NSE coordinator Julie Good and from the website of NSE www.nse.org.

 Most placements are made through the negotiation of home and host coordinators at NSE's annual conference in early March.
 Annually, 97% of the applicants are placed at one of their campus choices.
 Placement probabilities are governed by the number of openings at an institution and the number of students seeking that location.

-Placements are confirmed by signing a Placement Acceptance Form.
+Placements are confirmed by signing a Placement Acceptance Form (PAF).
 Upon receipt of the form, the host NSE coordinator will forward enrollment materials which usually include a housing application, an institutional admissions form, and registration information.
 All materials must be completed and returned by stated deadlines.
 At the end of the term preceding exchange you must have maintained all eligibility requirements applicable at the time of your application or your exchange will be cancelled.

 Length of Exchange